• Facebook

 Where to Get Sodium Bicarbonate?

 Sodium Bicarbonate and baking soda are widely available in many food shops and drugstores.
 However, they are usually sold in very small portions.
 It may come out cheaper when bought online in bulk.
-Here are a few options to consider:
+We recommend browsing these options on Amazon.

 « Back to Glossary Index